inertiajs/inertia/README.md

 Inertia X Æ A-Xii is an adaptation and (almost) drop-in replacement for the [Inertiajs](https://inertiajs.com) client side adapter for Svelte 5.

-This is complete rewrite of Inertia X based on the Inertia 2.0 beta.
+This is a complete rewrite of Inertia X, based on the Inertia 2.0 beta.
 Inertia X started as a proof-of-concept for the Frame component, but now I'm developing it as a real project (because I'm also dogfeeding it at my [company](https://www.shitcoinsociety.com).

 It contains the following changes: